shopware/docs/products/extensions/b2b-suite/guides/storefront/ajax-panel.md

 This `TreeSelect` plugin allows to display a tree view with enabled drag and drop.
 In the view the `div` element needs the class `is--b2b-tree-select-container` and the data attribute `data-move-url="{{ path('frontend.b2b.b2brole.move') }}"`.
-The controller have to implement a move action, which accepts the `roleId`, `relatedRoleId` and the `type`.
+The controller has to implement a move action, which accepts the `roleId`, `relatedRoleId`, and the `type`.

 Possible types: